gvwilson/thirdbit/fiction/maddy-roo/index.md

 ## Underground

-"Leg go!"
+"Let go!"
 Maddy shouted.
-She tried to pull her leg free, bu the tentacle's grip was iron-strong.
+She tried to pull her leg free, but the tentacle's grip was iron-strong.
-She flung pawfuls of dirt and dead leaves at the tentacle as it dragged her across the floor.
+She flung pawfuls of dry mud and dead leaves at the tentacle as it dragged her across the floor.

 Dockety scraped back through the door behind her.